Top 15 Best NBA Players of All Time

 Shaquille O’Neal was a center who started his NBA career with Orlando Magic in 1992.
 After this, he played for the Los Angeles Lakers, Miami Heat, Phoenix Suns, Cleveland Cavaliers, and Boston Celtics.
 O’Neal is a four-time NBA winner, three of which he won consecutively while playing for the Lakers and one for the Heat.

 “Shaq” had a 19-year career in which he achieved a wide range of impressive awards.
 He was the NBA's Most Valuable Player in 2000 and he made 15 NBA All-Star appearances between 1993 and 2009.
 He was an MVP in three All-Star Games and made the NBA All-Defensive Second Team on three occasions.
-O’Neal was selected in the NBA 50th and 75th Anniversary Team, plus he won the prestigious NBA scoring champion award twice.
+They selected O’Neal for the NBA 50th and 75th Anniversary Team, plus he won the prestigious NBA scoring champion award twice.

 O’Neal is well-known for his personality, something he used to great effect on and off the court.
-While nobody can argue with the success he achieved on the course, he certainly attracted controversy along the way.
-However, that did not stop him from pursuing a career as a rapper, an actor, a pro wrestler, and he holds several law enforcement roles across multiple states.
+While nobody can argue with the success he achieved, he certainly attracted controversy along the way.
+However, that did not stop him from pursuing a career as a rapper, an actor, and a pro wrestler.
+He also holds several law enforcement roles across multiple states.

 • Height: 7 ft 1 (2.16m)